GAPO: Robust Advantage Estimation for Real-World Code LLMs: Method

 \subsection{Group Adaptive Policy Optimization}

 Our \gapo method does not alter the objective of existing group-relative RL approaches; instead, it only modifies the advantage computation in \cref{eq:adv_grpo}.
-This design makes it simple to implement and plug-and-play with any RL framework, such as \texttt{verl} \cite{sheng2025hybridflow}, requiring only a few lines of code.
+This design makes it simple to implement and plug-and-play with various group-relative RL frameworks, such as \texttt{verl} \cite{sheng2025hybridflow}, requiring only a few lines of code.
 Specifically, we redefine the advantage as

 where the denominator represents a variant of the standard deviation, ensuring consistency with the replacement of the mean by the adaptive $Q$ value.